Changde: Climate

 It has a monsoon-influenced, four-season humid subtropical climate (Köppen Cfa), with cool, damp winters, and hot, humid summers.
 Winter begins relatively dry but not sunny and becomes progressively damper and cloudier; spring brings frequent rain and the highest humidity levels of the year.
 Summer is comparatively sunny, while autumn is somewhat dry.
 The monthly 24-hour average temperatures ranges from 5.0 °C in January to 28.9 °C in July, while the annual mean is 17.37 °C. The annual precipitation is about 1366 mm.
 With monthly percent possible sunshine ranging from 22% in February and March to 53% in July, the city receives 1,602 hours of bright sunshine annually.
+Changde's greatest danger is floods.
+Floods occur about once every two years, and major floods occur about once every four years.
+Floods are more common than droughts.

 Administrative divisions

 The municipal executive, legislature and judiciary is in Wuling District, together with the city's Communist Party headquarters and Public security bureau.
 Wuling sits on the left bank of the Yuan River.
 Opposite Wuling is the administrative centre for Dingcheng District.

-Changde prefecture-level city oversees two districts, one county-level city and six counties :
+Changde prefecture-level city oversees two districts, one county-level city and six counties: